|

 not much money to be made for a no-win no-fee lawyer but a lot

 of points of principal at stake.
-To use lawyers and human resources
+This is something that members

-with law, with enough paid hours to prepare a bundle and a budget
+time, up to date with law, with enough paid hours to prepare

-to pay barristers solicitors and other officials if that's what
+a bundle and a budget to pay barristers solicitors and other

-it takes.
-Two of the people who either ordered my boss to bully
+officials if that's what it takes.
+Two of the people who either

-or ordered whistle blower's discrimination are still employed
+ordered my boss to bully or ordered whistle blower's discrimination

-at different agencies in more senior jobs.
+are still employed at different employers in more senior jobs

-A condition of a tribunal settlement could be that they wouldn't
+a condition of a tribunal settlement could be that they wouldn't

 get a reference.
 They're not employable.